keptn-workshops/getting-started/03_Exploring_quality_gates/README.md

 **b) Dynatrace**

-Dynatrace analyzed a high response time for the `SimpleNodeJsService` in staging.
+Dynatrace analyzed a high response time for the `SimpleNodeJsService` in the `staging` environment.
 ![](../images/dynatrace_response_time.png)